Michael C. Walker Math Center

 The Math Center offers:

-• general math questions, even from other courses or subjects
+- general math questions, including from other courses or subjects

 The Math Center is the hub of the department and the home base for the Math Club.
 Majors enjoy time with each other, discussing real work or real life, and the tutors welcome all others who would like to know more.
 Majors and non-majors alike use it as a valuable learning resource as well as a gathering place.